FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/insert-bulk-tuple-set/sql-eg-create-table-set-types.md

 The following CREATE TABLE statement includes FeatureBase `SET` data types which permit an `INSERT` of low cardinality data to single table rows.

-The Table definition is required for a BULK INSERT example using the TUPLE function.
+This table definition is required for a BULK INSERT example using the TUPLE function.

 ## Before you begin